commul/all4ling/content/english/about/projects/zeitshift.md

 ### Natural Language Processing

 Data collected from citizens will help us annotate the entire newspaper corpus for linguistic traits, and train algorithms to better recognise Fraktur script and to classify types of words or expressions automatically (place names, person names, temporal expressions, etc.).
-In doing so, we contribute to the improvement of

 ### Progress